 - Includes protocols for detailed economic analysis with examples.

-Joel Levitt is a leading trainer of maintenance professionals.
-He has trained more than 15,000 maintenance leaders from 3000 organizations in 20+ countries in over 500 sessions.
-Since 1980 he has been the President of Springfield Resources, a management consulting firm that services clients of all sizes on a wide range of maintenance issues.
+Joel Levitt is known worldwide as a leading educator in maintenance management.
+He has trained more than 17,000 maintenance professionals from thousands of organizations in 25 countries.
+He has more than 40 years of experience in many facets of maintenance.
+Since 1980, he has been president of Springfield Resources, a management/consulting firm servicing clients on a wide range of maintenance issues.